calligraphist/Work-day-scaduler-Challenge-5/README.md

 ## Project Description

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This project is to create a work day scaduler that allows a user to save event for each hour of the day.
+Work hours are colour coded for past, current and comming hours.
+This app run in the browser and features dynamic HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
+I use the [Day.js](https://day.js.org/en/) library to work with date and time.
 Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 ## Deployed Page link